-If you have multiple devices associated with your Project Fi number and you make an emergency call to 911, any calls back to you from the PSAP may ring each of your associated devices.
+If you have multiple devices associated with your Google Fi number and you make an emergency call to 911, any calls back to you from the PSAP may ring each of your associated devices.

 Please be aware that, in providing you the Services, we may assign your device other phone numbers in addition to your personal phone number.
 If you make a 911 call, the 911 operator may see a phone number that is different from your personal phone number.
 There may be instances when the PSAP might not be able to call you back.

 Place of Primary Use.
 In order to use the Services, you are required to register a physical address with us that may be used to route emergency calls and services if your location isn’t immediately known.
 This address should be the place where you expect to primarily use the Services.
 It is important that you review and update this address as needed.
-For Group Plans, this address is initially set from the Owner's address for all users by default, but you should update this address if your primary place of use is different.
-You can update this address at any time on the Project Fi Website or Project Fi Application.
-You will have to log into your Project Fi account in order to make changes.
+For Group Plans, this address is initially set from the Owner’s address for all users by default, but you should update this address if your primary place of use is different.
+You can update this address at any time on the Google Fi Website or Google Fi Application.
+You will have to log into your Google Fi account in order to make changes.
 We will not accept P.O.
 Box addresses.
 Learn more about updating your place of primary use address here.
 You may also reach out to customer support.

 Text-to-911.
 Text-to-911 is the ability to send a text message to reach PSAPs from your mobile phone or device.
 Currently, the Services do not support text-to-911 sent over a Wi-Fi network.
 If your device is set to Wi-Fi only mode, you cannot reach PSAPs by sending a text message.
 In the event of an emergency, you should make a voice call (or TTY) to 911 when possible.